Chakavian

-Chakavian represents the basis for early literary standards in Croatia, and until modern age was simply known and understood as, with Kajkavian and Shtokavian idioms in Croatia, as "Croatian language" (hrvatski jezik).
-Legal and liturgical to literary texts until 16th century, including literary work by "the father of Croatian literature" Marko Marulić and the first Croatian dictionary authored by Faust Vrančić, among others, are mostly Chakavian in their form.
-The term Chakavian and definition of the dialect are a modern age invention.
-As of 2020, living Chakavian has a separate language ISO 639-3 code – ckm.
+Chakavian represents the basis for early literary standards in Croatia, and until the modern age was simply known and understood, along with the Kajkavian and Shtokavian idioms in Croatia, as the Croatian language.
+Legal, liturgical, and literary texts until the 16th century, including literary work by Marko Marulić and what is considered the first Croatian dictionary (authored by Faust Vrančić) are mostly Chakavian in their form, though in his dictionary Vrančić referred to the language as Dalmatian, even though Chakavian is not related to the now-extinct Dalmatian language, except for the sporadic influence in vocabulary.
+The term Chakavian and definition of the dialect date from the mid-19th century.
+Due to the centuries-long rule of the Republic of Venice over Dalmatia and Istria, the vocabulary and prosody of Chakavian are heavily influenced by the Venetian language, and to some extent by standard Italian, although the grammar is functionally Slavic and is similar to Croatian grammar.